29 August 2014

 According to the Xerces Society, this plant has special value for native bees.

 A plant for the moonlit garden, the flowers unclasp their hooked cover at twilight and open their flowers to the moon, welcoming the night with their sweet fragrance and emissions of phosphorescent light.
-As the season progresses, the flowers stay open all days as well.
+As the season progresses, the flowers stay open every day as well.

 Excellent in any garden.